Ishaq Dar: In opposition

 In February 2018, the name of Dar was shortlisted by PML(N) amongst the candidate for March 2018 Senate election after which Dar filed his nomination papers for a general seat and a technocrat seat in the Senate.
-However the Election Commission of Pakistan rejected his nomination papers.
+However the Election Commission of Pakistan (ECP) rejected his nomination papers.
 On 17 February, Lahore High Court granted permission to Dar to participate in the Senate elections.
-On 22 February, the Election Commission of Pakistan declared all PML(N) candidates for the Senate election as independent after a ruling of the Supreme Court.
+On 22 February, the ECP declared all PML(N) candidates for the Senate election as independent after a ruling of the Supreme Court.
 On 3 March 2018, he was re-elected to the Senate as an independent candidate on technocrat seat from Punjab with the backing by PML(N).
 On 12 March 2018, he ceased to hold the position of a federal minister due to expiration of his Senate term.

 In May 2018, the Supreme Court ordered the ECP to suspend the notification of Senator-elect Dar as member of the Senate for his failure to appear before the court.
 As of June 2018, he did not take oath of Senator.
 In June 2018, the ECP suspended the Senate membership of Dar.
 On 10 July, the Supreme Court ordered Dar to appear before court within three days.
 Interpol Red Notice for Dar was issued by the government of Pakistan on 14 July to bring him back to Pakistan.

-In August 2018, the NAB approved an inquiry into a graft case against Dar for illegally awarding a Next Generation Mobile Services contract and for committing alleged financial irregularities.
+In August 2018, the National Accountability Bureau approved an inquiry into a graft case against Dar for illegally awarding a Next Generation Mobile Services contract and for committing alleged financial irregularities.
 In September, his passport was cancelled by the government of Pakistan making him a stateless person.
 The same month, a British parliamentary team rejected an online petition seeking the deportation of Dar on the ground that there is no extradition treaty between the two countries.